 YES!
 Don’t forget to take entertainment with you!
 A book, a laptop, cards… anything!
-It will be a very very long trip if you have nothing to do!
-And, as we said above you have an electric so you can recharge
+It will be a very long trip if you have nothing else to do!
+And, as we said above, you have electricity, so you can recharge

 Is the Budapest-Bucharest train trip safe?

-No matter how safe a trip is, we always recommend you to buy travel insurance!
+No matter how safe a trip is, we always recommend you buy travel insurance!

 Everyone will tell you to buy them on the spot!
-We do agree that most of the time it will be your best option, but you need to take a few things
+We do agree that most of the time, it will be your best option, but you need to consider a few things:

 - Tickets with

 All in all, we suggest you buy beforehand if you are traveling in the Summer.
-If it’s low season you are probably safe buying directly in Budapest.
+If it’s the low season, you are probably safe buying directly in Budapest.
 Anyway, note that you are taking a risk!

-What to do when I arrive at Bucharest ? and at Budapest?
+What to do when I arrive in Bucharest?